NavneetGeedkar/Book-Record-Management/README.md

 # Book-Record-Management
-This is a Book Record Management Project using Nodejs ,Express and MongoDb.
+This is a Book Record Management Project using Nodejs, Express, MongoDb and Postman.
-Created an API Backend for the management of records of bOoks and Users.
+Created an API Backend for the management of records of Books and Users.

 # API Documentation link